Classification: Anti-Androgen Receptor

 How to Take Apalutamide

 Apalutamide comes in tablet form.
 It should be taken once daily, swallowed whole, and can be taken with or without food.
-If you have trouble swallowing this medication you can mix the whole tablets with 4 ounces of apple sauce and stir.
-Wait 15 minutes and stir the mixture again.
-Wait another 15 minutes and stir the tablets and apple sauce until the tablets are well mixed with the apple sauce and there are no chunks.
-Eat all of the apple sauce.
+If you have trouble swallowing this medication, talk to your provider or pharmacist for directions to take the medication.
 If you have not had a bilateral orchiectomy (removal of both testicles) this medication should be given with a gonadotropin-releasing hormone analog like leuprolide (Lupron®), gosarelin (Zoladex®) or triptorelin (Trelstar®).

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.